CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

+The program will run the function f1 it will run 10 then y will be returned as: undefined.

 ## Question 3

 Take a look at the following code: